Substra/substra-documentation/docs/source/documentation/concepts.rst

 Composite train tuple
 """""""""""""""""""""
 The specification of a training task of a composite algorithm_ on a dataset_ potentially using input trunk and head models or model updates.
 It leads to the creation of a trunk and head model or model update.
-Depending on associated permissions, a trunk model or model update can be shared with other nodes, whereas a head model remains in the node where it was created.
+Depending on associated permissions, a trunk model or model update can be shared with other organizations, whereas a head model remains in the organization where it was created.

 Aggregate tuple
 """""""""""""""